 The offshore patrol vessel can achieve a maximum speed of more than 32k and a range of 5,000nm.
-The MTU diesel engines alone allow the vessel to sail at speeds of 24k.
+The MTU diesel engines alone enable the vessel to sail at speeds of 24k.

 Leonardo’s subsidiary Selex is responsible for providing combat management systems for the vessels.
 The company developed a bridge system in co-operation with Fincantieri.
 In addition, Selex provides assistance for subsystems such as sensors and weapons.

 GE’s Marine Solutions was selected to supply seven LM2500+G4 gas turbines in March 2016.
 The turbines are developed by Avio Aero in Italy, while GE Power Conversion produces drives.